esheldon/wq/README.md

 section for more details.

 If -b/--batch is sent, the job or jobs are submitted in batch mode in the **background**, whereas normaly jobs are kept in the foreground.
-When submitting multiple files, a short delay is observed between submissions to prevent overloading the server.
+Batch mode also allows submission of multiple jobs.
+When submitting multiple jobs, a short delay is observed between submissions to prevent overloading the server.

 When not using batch mode, you can also send requirements using -r/--require